California regulator proposes $45 mln penalty for PG&E over 2021 Dixie fire

 The proposed settlement will be on the CPUC's voting meeting agenda on Nov.
 16.

-(Reporting by Anjana Anil and Swati Verma in Bengaluru; editing by Miral Fahmy)
+(Reporting by Anjana Anil and Swati Verma in Bengaluru; editing by Miral Fahmy and David Gregorio)

 ((Anjana.Anil@thomsonreuters.com;))